Nonclassicality of induced coherence without induced emission: Theory

-It is clear from the above discussion that when $|g_{lp}\alpha|^2\ll 1$, the stimulated emission occurring at NL2 does not practically affect the lowest-order interference of the two signal beams.
-However, the stimulated emission plays a crucial role in the higher-order correlation effects displayed by the signal beams.
+A close examination of Eq. (\ref{state-tot-no-ob-2}) reveals that two kinds of stimulated emission are present for a laser pump: \roml{1}) the terms containing $\ket{2_{S_1}}$ and $\ket{2_{S_2}}$ correspond to the emission stimulated by photons generated in the same crystal; and \roml{2}) the term containing $\sqrt{2}\ket{1_{S_1},1_{S_2}}$ refers to the emission at NL2 stimulated by the idler photon generated at NL1.
+We also note that if the beam $I_1$ is blocked between NL1 and NL2, the term $\sqrt{2}\ket{1_{S_1},1_{S_2}}\ket{2_{I_1}}$ gets replaced by $\ket{1_{S_1},1_{I_1},1_{S_2},1_{I_2}}$.
+Therefore, the alignment of the idler beams enhances the probability of joint pair emission at NL1 and NL2 by a factor of two.
+This effect can be observed in the intensity correlation of the signal beams.

 Let us, for example, analyze the situation illustrated in Fig. \ref{figb}.
-Here, coincidence detection of $S_1$ and $S_2$ is considered when the time delay between them is fully compensated by the coincidence circuit.
-The coincidence detection rates for the cases of single-photon pump ($sp$) and laser-pump ($lp$) are found to be given by the two following equations:
+Here, coincidence detection of $S_1$ and $S_2$ is considered when any time delay between them is fully compensated by a coincidence circuit.
+It follows from Eq. (\ref{state-tot-no-ob-2}) that for a laser pump ($lp$), the coincidence detection rate is given by

-where $\ket{\Psi_{sp}}$ and $\ket{\Psi_{sp}}$ are given by Eqs. (\ref{state-tot-no-ob-1}) and (\ref{state-tot-no-ob-2}), respectively.
-It thus follows that for the single-photon pump the rate of coincidence detection is zero and does not depend on the crystal gain or pump power.
-On the other hand, for the laser pump the rate of coincidence detection increases quadratically with the pump power ($|\alpha|^2$).
-Figure \ref{fig-las-sp-comp} illustrates this difference.